tmssngr/tinyC/lsra.md

 t0: ..............w=x=r.......
 [14, 18); usages: 14w, 16x, 18r
 ```

-The calling convention defines, that during function calls (some) registers will not be preserved, so they can't be used to store values at these positions.
+The calling convention defines, that during function calls (some) registers will not be preserved (the get "clobbered"), so they can't be used to store values at these positions.
-These intervals are called *fixed* intervals in the literature, don't need usages being remembered and form hard boundaries for at what positions registers can be used to store values:
+These intervals are called *fixed* intervals in the literature, and form hard boundaries at what positions registers can't be used to store values:
+We don't need to remember usages.

 ```
     0 2 4 6 8 0 2 4 6 8 0 2 4